constanza-giuliano/retail-sales-performance-analysis/README.md

-# Retail sales performance analysis
+# Retail Sales Performance Analysis
 Sales performance and profitability analysis developed using Power BI to support commercial decision-making in a retail environment.

 ## Context